mre/endler.dev/content/2024/the-dying-web/index.md

 There was a time when I tried to educate people on the negative effects of browser monoculture.
 Okay, my mum didn't get it, but I was more disappointed by my fellow devs.
-Everyone went the easy route and happily stayed on Uncle Google's lap.
+Everyone took the easy route and happily stayed on Uncle Google's lap.

 At this point, I neither have the willpower nor the energy to fight back;
 it's hopeless.
-Probably it's easier to get blood from a stone than to convince someone to switch back to Firefox.
+It's probably easier to get blood from a stone than to convince someone to switch back to Firefox.

 {{ figure(src="marketshare.png") }}

 ## Nobody Forces You to Use Chrome

-True, but the issues don't stop in front of my lawn, though.
+True, but the issues don't stop at my front door.
 As an outsider, I need to live with the consequences of browser monoculture every day.

 Quite a few websites are unusable by now because they got "optimized for Chrome."
 [Microsoft Teams](https://github.com/webcompat/web-bugs/issues/25070#issuecomment-460721700), for example, and [the list is long](https://github.com/webcompat/web-bugs/issues?q=is%3Aopen+is%3Aissue+label%3Abrowser-firefox).
-These websites fail without reason.
+These websites fail for no good reason.

 There are positive examples, too.
 [Zencastr](https://zencastr.com/), for example, used to be broken on Firefox, but they fixed it.